Hazim J. Safi

-Hazim J. Safi, MD, FACS, (born 1946) is a physician and surgeon who is well known for his research in the surgical treatment of aortic disease.
+Hazim J. Safi (born 1946) is a physician and surgeon who is well known for his research in the surgical treatment of aortic disease.
 Safi and his colleagues at Baylor College of Medicine were the first to identify variables associated with early death and postoperative complications in patients undergoing thoracoabdominal aortic operations.
 Safi now serves as professor of cardiothoracic surgery, and founding chair at McGovern Medical School at The University of Texas Health Science Center in Houston, TX.

 Education

 Born in Baghdad, Safi was raised within the city limits by his mother.
 He graduated valedictorian from his high school, before completing a master's degree at Baghdad University College of Medicine in 1970.
 In 1975, he completed a surgical residency at the Medical City Teaching Hospital in Baghdad, followed by a surgical fellowship at St. James Hospital in London, England in 1977.
 While attending a conference in England, Safi was introduced to Michael DeBakey, who extended Safi an invitation to work alongside him at Baylor College of Medicine in Houston, TX.
 In 1981 and 1983, Safi completed two surgical fellowships at Baylor.